-The authors hereby wish to thank R. Bryant for making the COSMOS system available to perform the research mentioned in this paper.
-The authors also thank the partners in the ESPRIT CHARME and CHEOPS Basic Research Actions for the fruitful cooperation and interesting discussions on the subject of formal hardware verification.
+The authors hereby wish to thank Randy Bryant and the whole COSMOS team for making the COSMOS system available to perform the research mentioned in this paper.
+The authors also thank the partners in the ESPRIT CHARME and CHEOPS Basic Research Actions for the fruitful cooperation and interesting discussions on the subject of formal hardware verification methods.